biolab/orange3-text/README.md

 end geo map.
 All features can be combined with powerful data mining techniques from the Orange data mining framework.

+Please note that Text add-on won't work on 32-bit systems.
+The add-on depends on conda-forge and they have [removed support for 32-bit systems](https://github.com/conda-forge/staged-recipes/issues/5640) in April 2018.

 Anaconda installation
 ---------------------